VELA Invests in People

 VELA funds people and programs that are meeting students’ and families’ unique education needs.
 VELA was founded on the belief that a one-size-fits-all system is insufficient; instead, we envision a world where every family and young person has access to rich, meaningful learning opportunities that create pathways to a life of purpose.

-We believe custom approaches that families are building for their own students have the greatest potential to unlock the future of education.
-We seek to support a diverse portfolio of learning models and platforms, content and resources, that redefine how, when, and where learning takes place, and that allow families to access options that better meet their needs.
+We believe in custom approaches that families are building for their own communities.
+We support a diverse portfolio of learning models and platforms, content and resources, that redefine how, when, and where learning takes place, and that allow families to access options that better meet their needs.

 Areas of Interest